nylas-samples/nylas-hacktoberfest-2023/code-samples/calendar/python/create_calendar_event/README.md

     make install
     ```

-1. Configure your Nylas API credentials in the `.env` file by setting your `'CLIENT_ID'`, `'CLIENT_SECRET'`, and `'ACCESS_TOKEN'`  with your actual credentials.
+1. Configure your Nylas API credentials in the `.env` file by setting your `'API_KEY'` and `'GRANT_ID'`  with your actual credentials.

 ## 🏁 Getting Started

 After completing the installation steps, you're ready to get started:

-1. Run the script to update calendar:
+1. Run the script to create a calendar event:

     ```bash
     make run
     ```

-Read the on-screen information and copy a calendar ID to update it using its ID.
+Read the on-screen information and copy a calendar ID to attach an event to it.

     ```bash
     *** Running the app locally... ***